I had the chance to sample Etihad‘s unique First Class cabin in one of their small fleet of Airbus A380’s late last year – and it blew me away.

 Here’s how the pricing in terms of points stacks up:

-Velocity and Etihad Guest are both flybuys points transfer partners.
-Velocity, of course, has many, many points earning options in Australia, including all major banks and a number of Velocity-branded or -linked credit cards.
+Velocity is a Flybuys points transfer partner.
+Velocity, of course, also has many, many points earning options in Australia, including all major banks and a number of Velocity-branded or -linked credit cards.

-Etihad Guest has less visibility in the market but Etihad Guest Miles are transferrable from American Express Membership Rewards or Citi Rewards as a Citi Prestige cardholder, and flybuys, as mentioned before.
+Etihad Guest has less visibility in the market but Etihad Guest miles are transferrable from American Express Membership Rewards or Citi Rewards as a Citi Prestige cardholder.

-There’s no AAdvantage-linked credit card in the market in Australia but AAdvantage miles can be earned via cards linked to both Membership Rewards and Diners Club Rewards – for American Express Membership Rewards, you can transfer to AAdvantage via Starwood Preferred Guest.
+There’s no AAdvantage-linked credit card in the market in Australia but AAdvantage miles can be earned via cards linked to both Membership Rewards and Diners Club Rewards – for American Express Membership Rewards, you can transfer to AAdvantage via Marriott Rewards.

 AAdvantage will usually always win when it comes to taxes and fees – they should be minimal.
 Etihad Guest charges substantial fees but without the additional surcharge imposed by Velocity.
 Velocity’s Etihad surcharges are very high, and increase for each additional sector you add into your itinerary, making one-stop return itineraries to Europe expensive in terms of out-of-pocket costs.